Install Kong Operator

 Wait for readiness

-Wait for the Kong Operator’s controller deployment to become available before proceeding, ensuring it’s ready to manage resources:
+Wait for Kong Operator’s controller deployment to become available before proceeding, ensuring it’s ready to manage resources:

 kubectl -n kong-system wait --for=condition=Available=true --timeout=120s deployment/kong-operator-kong-operator-controller-manager

-Once the Kong Operator is ready, you can begin provisioning Gateway Control Planes and Data Planes using Konnect CRDs.
+Once the Kong Operator is ready, you can begin provisioning Gateway control planes and data planes using Konnect CRDs.

 Something wrong?